Best Time to Post on TikTok: Sunday Morning for Creators (2026)

 Use the hourly chart on this page as the data layer, then apply the framework above as the scheduling layer.
 The chart shows when TikTok is most active; the framework decides what deserves that slot.
 That distinction keeps the page practical: peak hours are useful, but the best result comes from matching timing, intent and content type instead of posting every asset into the same window.

 TikTok distributes content in waves: a video is tested on a small batch of viewers, and watch-through rate plus shares determine whether it graduates to larger batches.
 Because the For You page is interest-based rather than follower-based, posting time matters less for who eventually sees your video and more for how fast the first test wave completes.
-Posting when your audience is active compresses that first feedback loop — evenings dominate, since short-form video is leisure viewing, with a secondary spike around lunchtime.
+Posting when your audience is active compresses that first feedback loop: evenings dominate, since short-form video is leisure viewing, with a secondary spike around lunchtime.

-Generate a weekly schedule — Want this translated into a weekly queue?
+Generate a weekly schedule: Want this translated into a weekly queue?
 Use the best time to post calculator to turn the exploit low competition and high leisure scroll into a concrete schedule for TikTok.

 This slice of our first-party dataset doesn’t yet meet our minimum sample threshold, so the curve shown is our clearly-labeled editorial baseline, compiled from published industry research.
-As more posts flow through TimeToPost, this page automatically switches to live aggregate data — it regenerates every 24 hours.
-Times on this page are stated in UTC — convert to your audience’s timezone, or use one of the country pages linked below, which do the conversion for you.
+As more posts flow through TimeToPost, this page automatically switches to live aggregate data.
+It regenerates every 24 hours.
+Times on this page are stated in UTC: convert to your audience’s timezone, or use one of the country pages linked below, which do the conversion for you.

 Frequently asked questions